ngc-shj/router-reboot-docker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the `LICENSE` file for details.

 ## Acknowledgments